Section 718.02 | Income subject to tax.

-(D) For the purposes of division (A)(3) of this section, receipts from sales and rentals made and services performed shall be sitused to a municipal corporation as follows:
+(D) For the purposes of division (A)(3) of this section, and except as provided in section 718.021 of the Revised Code, receipts from sales and rentals made and services performed shall be sitused to a municipal corporation as follows:

 (1) Gross receipts from the sale of tangible personal property shall be sitused to the municipal corporation only if, regardless of where title passes, the property meets either of the following criteria:

 (a) The property is shipped to or delivered within the municipal corporation from a stock of goods located within the municipal corporation.

 (b) The property is delivered within the municipal corporation from a location outside the municipal corporation, provided the taxpayer is regularly engaged through its own employees in the solicitation or promotion of sales within such municipal corporation and the sales result from such solicitation or promotion.

 (2) Gross receipts from the sale of services shall be sitused to the municipal corporation to the extent that such services are performed in the municipal corporation.